Hide-andSeek/Personal-Finance/README.md

 ### Continued development

 Working in progess.
-Trying to enhance UX/UI experience by simply customizing each design using Adobe Illustrator
+Target objective is to enhance UX/UI experience by simply customizing each design using Adobe Illustrator.
+Furthermore, to add functionality of each modules.

 ### Useful resources